HI HOPES is the community outreach arm of the Centre for Deaf Studies at the University of the Witwatersrand.

 We provide the 1) Home Interventionist and 2) d/Deaf or hard of hearing mentor (d/D or HH mentor), both indicated in orange.
 Our parent-led support programme, THRIVE, provides the “fellow parent” support as indicated in green.

 We invite you to share our vision – by joining our circle of supporters.
-See (takes you to tab of how you can help) for further information of how you can help.
+See how you can help for further information of how you can help.
 Thank you for reaching out to Deaf children.

 Every day, 17 babies are born with hearing loss in South Africa and this excludes the number of children who develop hearing-loss as a result of meningitis, ear infections or ototoxic medication.
 The Deaf Federation of South Africa (DeafSA) has found that even after twelve years of schooling many Deaf children are still functionally illiterate, with the general knowledge of an 8-year old hearing child and the reading level of a child in Grade 6.